cedricbastin/cedricbastin.github.io/_drafts/how-to-sort-pictures.md

 <!-- HISTORY AND BACKGROUND -->
-Digital Cameras have been around for many decades now, but how do you keep those pictures organized for the next decades come?
+Digital Cameras have been around for many decades now, but how do you keep those photos organized for the next decades come?
-Digital photos have the disadvantage that you don't just stumble over them in a box on the attic, however they are also much more convenient to store huge amount of them.
+Digital photos come with the disadvantage that you don't just stumble onto them in a box in the attic, but they are however much more convenient to store, especially in large numbers.
-Thus we take a lot more pictures than we used to, so organizing them becomes key to having a photo collection that stays enjoyable as it grows.
-I won't be talking about professional tools such as Lightroom, as this article is about personal pictures that should survive many decades without being locked in a media library that might not be supported in the future anymore because it got super-seeded by another program or because the company the create it no longer exists.
+Thus people take a lot more photos than before, so organizing them becomes key to having a collection that stays enjoyable as it grows.
+I won't be talking about professional tools such as Lightroom, or other media libraries that might become obsolete in the future.
+Organizing personal photos should be stable and survive many decades to come.

 <!-- APPLE PHOTOS & GOOGLE PHOTOS -->
-As we take most of our personal pictures on our smartphones, it is easiest to use the tools that come with it, namely Apple Photos (for iPhone/iOS) and Google Photos (Android & iOS).
+As we take most of our personal photos using smartphones, it is the easiest to use the tools that come with them, namely Apple Photos (for iPhone/iOS) and Google Photos (Android & iOS).
-These tools provide great discoverability as they allow you to tag people, search for object and events and even show your pictures on a map.
+These tools provide great discoverability as they allow tagging people, searching for objects and events and even showing photos' location on a map.

 ![apple-photos](/pictures/2020-08-sort-photos/apple-photos.png){: .center-image}

-This tools offer a great solution for your pictures of the last few years.
+These tools offer great solutions for photos taken in the most recent years.
-For instance do I leave all of my iPhone pictures synced to iCloud, but I do not add my older pictures to these services.
-For instance you have to pay per month to use these services, Google advertised unlimited storage but will downscale the resolution.
+For instance I sync all of my iPhone pictures to iCloud, but I do not upload my older photos.
+These services also need a paid subscription, or come with some disadvantages, Google advertised unlimited storage but while downscaling the resolution.
-The main issue is that you don't know for how many years these services will be operating.
+Still, the main issue is that it is uncertain for how long these services will be operating.
 I went through the painful transition from **Google Picasa** to **Apple iPhoto** before landing on **Apple Photos**.
 Each time spending way too much time tagging people in pictures and creating properly named albums for events.
 But more recently I stopped doing that as I will only be using these services for what they are without trying to use them to manage all of my older pictures.

 ![google-photos](/pictures/2020-08-sort-photos/google-photos.png){: .center-image}

-It is great to know that the photos from my different devices are backed up in the cloud but from time to time it seems like a good idea to copy them onto your local computer as well.
+It is great to know that photos from different devices are backed up in the cloud but from time to time it seems like a good idea to copy them onto a local computer as well.

 <!-- FILES AND FOLDERS -->
-If you are storing pictures for a long time you probably want to rely on a basic and well established system namly files & folder on your computer.
-They are easy to transfer to friends or family and it is also easier to create backups onto an external harddrive.
-The major disadvantage is that a pictures cannot be in multiple albums like *nature*, *friends* and *hiking*.
+Storing pictures for a longer time seems to benefit from having a basic and well established system to do so, namely files & folder on a local computer.
+This facilitates sharing and transferring photos to friends or family, as well as creating  backups onto an external hard-drive.
+The major disadvantage is that photos cannot be in multiple albums at once, like *nature*, *friends* and *hiking*.
-So we have to come up with a universal structure and I choose to go chronological rather than theme based (*parties*, *holidays*, *at home*...).
+So the universal structure for storing has to be intuitive and easily searchable, and so I am choosing a chronological order rather than theme-based (*parties*, *holidays*, *at home*...).
-Quite often there are some loose single shots that don't really belong to any event but I also don't feel like creating a single folder just for them, so I'm adding them to the same album as the previous event.

 <!-- FOLDERS ARE ALBUMS -->
-As most photos are related to an event at a specific date and time you should group together chunks of ~30 pictures into folders that have a very descriptive name as this will be the only way of easily searching them using your computer's search functionality.
-Computers are also really dumb when it comes to sorting as they can only sort items in an alphabetical way (sorting by time of creation doesn't make sense for folders).
-You should only use the the [Asian](https://en.wikipedia.org/wiki/Date_and_time_notation_in_Asia#Date) date notation in it's 0-padded version `YYYY-MM-DD` to prefix your album (folder) names.
-This will make it very straightforward to get a nice chronological view of all your albums.
+As most photos are related to an event at a specific date and time, larger chunks of photos should group together into folders that have a very descriptive name.
+This will be the only way of searching for a specific photo, while relying on the file browser's search functionality.
+Moreover, a good name is useful but not enough.
+Computers don't do a very good job when sorting by creation time, as this action doesn't make sense for folders.
+A date and time in the [Asian](https://en.wikipedia.org/wiki/Date_and_time_notation_in_Asia#Date) notation in it's 0-padded version `YYYY-MM-DD` should be used to prefix the album (folder) names.
+This will make it very straightforward to get a nice chronological view of all albums.

+Quite often there are some loose single shots that don't really belong to any event but it's also not useful to create a separate folder just for them, so adding them to the previous event can be a reasonable solution.

 <!-- CHUNKS OF 5 YEARS -->

-Of course you don't want to have an endless list of albums that you have to scroll through.
+This method will likely create an endless list of albums to scroll through, which might be less desirable.
-So I created a nested structure to group together a bunch of albums that are related.
+So I thought of creating a nested structure to group together several related albums.
 I used to have category-folders such as *family*, *friends*, *school* but it quickly got messy as some events are shared between more categories such that I didn't know where to put them, or where to find them afterwards.
 So I went back to the idea of chronological sorting and defined **'contexts'** which are chunks of ~5 years that have a clearly defined timespan without overlapping with another.
-For instance *Highschool*, *University*, *Job 1*, *Job 2* etc. This doesn't mean that anything which is in the *University* super-folder actually took place at university but rather they are from this *time period* when I was at university, even if the pictures are actually from a holiday or from my parents home.
+For instance *Highschool*, *University*, *Job 1*, *Job 2* etc. This doesn't mean that anything which is in the *University* super-folder actually took place at university but rather they are from this *time period* when I was at university, even if the pictures are actually from a holiday or from my parents' home.

 ![album-context](/pictures/2020-08-sort-photos/album-context.png){: .center-image .retina}

 <!-- FAVORITES AND PRINTS -->
-We take a lot of digital photos and more often then not we take multiple pictures of the same subject just to be sure to get at least one good one.
+We take a lot of digital photos and more often then not we take multiple photos of the same subject just to be sure to get at least one good one.
-Thus the value of each individual pictures is also reduced until the curation step has happened to reduce the number of photos to a select few.
+Thus the value of each individual photo is also reduced until the album is curated.
-Thus I would recommend to create a sub-folder for each album either named `selection` or `rejected` which helps keep the good shots separated from the less favorable ones.
+What I am doing in this sense is creating sub-folders for each album either named `selection` or `rejected` which help separating the good shots from the less favorable ones.
-Another recurring issue is that you might want to print out some pictures or even create a photo-book with the best shots.
+Another recurring issue is how to choose the best shots for creating a photo-book or printing out some photos.
 In order to keep track of those I use `colors`/`tags` in Mac's Finder.
 This is for sure a less permanent solution as these will not be transferred if I would open this folder on Windows, but I believe they fulfill their purpose well enough for the time being.